What Does it Take to Be a Food Server?

-Life As a Food Server
+A Day in the Life of a Food Server

 - Examine trays to ensure that they contain required items.

-What a Food Server Should Know
+Qualities of a Food Server

 Monitoring: Monitoring/Assessing performance of yourself, other individuals, or organizations to make improvements or take corrective action.